IrisShaders/Iris/README.md

 ## Current State

 * Iris is able to load basic shaderpacks.
 It cannot currently load shaderpacks distributed as zip files, so you need to extract them first - this will be fixed.
 Furthermore, many shaderpacks (such as Sildur's) have significant rendering issues currently.
 As I implement more of the OptiFine shader interface, these issues will go away and Iris will be able to load existing shaderpacks without causing significant rendering issues.
-* The sodium-compatibility branch works with [our fork of sodium](https://github.com/IrisShaders/sodium-fabric), however this branch still has several issues and is very much still Work In Progress.
+* The sodium-compatibility branch of Iris works with [our fork of sodium](https://github.com/IrisShaders/sodium-fabric), however this branch still has several issues and is very much still Work In Progress.

 ## Goals